bsml320/scGWAS/analysis/explanation_configure.md

 - exclude_genes_file: genes in this file will be excluded from the analysis, e.g., those annotated as house-keeping genes.
 - permutation: whether to conduct the virtual search process or not.
 Suggest to be true.
 - verbose: whether to print the intermediate results on screen.
+- module_num: the number of random modules to be generated for each size.
+Default is 1000.